 If your vehicle operates in high humidity areas, you’ll have to change the oil more frequently.
 Moisture penetrates and absorbs fluid through hoses and seals.

 As a normal practice, fluid manufacturers seal every brake fluid bottle.
 This is to avoid penetration of moisture or exposure to atmospheric air.
 Any contact with outside air may contaminate and weaken the fluid.

-Most brake fluid manufacturers indicate that sealed brake fluid has endless validity use.
+Most brake fluid manufacturers indicate that sealed brake fluid has endless validity of use.
 This may be true to the extent that the fluid isn’t exposed to moisture.

 However, when brake fluid has been lying unused on your shelf or in the garage for months, it’ll reduce in quality.
 Your car won’t get the same level of braking performance.
-On average, unopened brake fluid should be used before second year after purchase.
+On average, unopened brake fluid should be used before the second year after purchase.

-On the other hand, if a brake fluid bottle is open, the fluid will be exposed to atmosphere.
+On the other hand, if a brake fluid bottle is open, the fluid will be exposed to the atmosphere.
 It doesn’t matter if you’ve used only a little out of the fluid.
 The fluid starts absorbing moisture the moment you open the bottle.
 The brake fluid content in an open bottle should be used and exhausted within 12 months.